johnbender/writing/_posts/2013-04-14-reasoning-about-the-heap-in-rust.md

 // { x |-> 0, 1 }
 {% endhighlight %}

-As before the allocation of managed memory creates a singleton heap pointer to the memory containing the record values.
+As before the allocation of managed memory creates a singleton heap pointer to the memory containing the record values [[8](#footnotes)].

 {% highlight rust %}
 // { x |-> 0, 1 }